 Relocation to Britain

 Spiers & Pond sold their Melbourne assets in early 1863 and relocated to Britain.
 They had noticed the poor state of railway catering in their homeland, and saw an opportunity for improvement.
-They secured a concession in a railway arch at the Metropolitan Railway’s newly-opened Farringdon Street Station, from where they sold buns and other ready goods.
+They secured a concession in a railway arch at the newly-opened Farringdon Street Station of the Metropolitan Railway, from where they sold buns and other ready goods.
 Spiers & Pond paid the railway company a proportion of their takings in lieu of a fixed rent, in order to ensure a mutual interest in the success of the venture.

 Spiers & Pond had established concessions at several Metropolitan Railway stations by 1864.
 They won the catering contract for the London, Chatham and Dover Railway in 1865.

 Two elegant London restaurants were opened in 1866, one at Ludgate Hill Station and another at Victoria Station.
 The Ludgate restaurant became a popular haunt for bohemian and literary types.
 Charles Dickens praised it as one of the first places in the country where the railway traveller could get “wholesome food, decently served”.

 Spiers & Pond employed around 800 people by 1867, and operated 21 refreshment bars, including 18 on railways.
 Spiers & Pond claimed to be the first to popularise low-cost wine in Britain.